d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 in a broader range of vision tasks beyond image classification :cite:`liu2021swin`.
 Inspired
-by the superior scaling behavior of transformers with multi-head self-attention (to be covered in :numref:`sec_multihead-attention` and :numref:`sec_self-attention-and-positional-encoding`), the process of gradually improving from a standard ResNet architecture toward the design of a vision transformer
+by the superior scaling behavior of transformers with multi-head self-attention (to be covered in :numref:`sec_multihead-attention`), the process of gradually improving from a standard ResNet architecture toward the design of a vision transformer